mrzool/polyglot-jekyll/about.md

 By making considered use of layouts, YAML frontmatter, and Liquid templating capabilities, it's possible to abstract content from presentation and keep your project tidy and maintainable.

-Curios about how it all work?
+Curios about how it all works?
 Check out source and README on [GitHub](https://github.com/mrzool/polyglot-jekyll).